-

 Input this page’s URL to Google Translate

 The Global Climbing Initiative’s Community Grants provide flexible, project-based funding to locally led climbing organizations around the world.
-These grants support ideas that strengthen climbing access, steward outdoor environments, expand opportunity, and build long-term economic resilience within climbing communities.
+These grants support community-driven work that strengthens climbing access, protects outdoor environments, expands opportunity, and builds long-term resilience within climbing communities.

-We prioritize projects that address inequities and structural challenges within local climbing communities, with a focus on supporting the visions of individuals from low resource backgrounds and those historically underrepresented in the climbing industry.
+We prioritize projects that respond to inequities and locally identified needs, particularly those led by individuals from low resource backgrounds and those historically underrepresented in the climbing industry.

 Community Grants at a glance